UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The Standard Choice Offer is the default, monthly variable rate for natural gas customers who do not choose their own supplier.

 The Standard Choice Offer (SCO) is the default natural gas rate provided to residential customers who are eligible for “Choice” programs but have not selected a specific retail supplier.
 It ensures that everyone has access to a reliable supply of natural gas at a fair, regulated price.
-Unlike a fixed-rate plan where you pay the same amount per unit of gas for a year or more, the SCO is a variable rate that changes monthly.
+Unlike a fixed-rate plan where you pay the same amount per unit of gas for a year or more, the SCO is a variable rate that changes monthly based on national energy trends.

 Who Is Eligible for the SCO?

 The SCO applies primarily to customers of major investor-owned utilities in Ohio who participate in the Energy Choice program.
 You are likely on the SCO rate if you receive gas from Columbia Gas of Ohio or Enbridge Gas Ohio and have not signed a contract with an independent competitive retail natural gas supplier.
-This default status generally applies to residential customers and many small business customers who fall under the utility’s standard usage limits (for example, up to a certain annual Mcf threshold defined in your utility’s tariff).
+This default status generally applies to residential customers and many small business customers who fall under the utility’s standard usage limits.

 Even if you are on the SCO, you might see a specific company name (like Direct Energy or AEP Energy) listed as your supplier on your bill.
 This is because these companies win “bids” to service SCO customers, but they must charge you the regulated SCO rate, not their own retail rate.